polca/premise/docs/development/performance-history.rst

    established scenario-cache normalization boundary and avoids retaining several complete inventories.

-Within the revised update profile, sector contracts plus incremental certificate construction take 1.79 seconds, or 2.32% of the matched 77.30-second pre-validation update.
+Within the revised update profile, sector checks plus incremental certificate construction take 1.79 seconds, or 2.32% of the matched 77.30-second pre-validation update.
 The three-scenario result reduces total cProfile time by 53.4% and peak RSS from 2.90 to 2.49 GB.
 The later five-path